 Timo Id, CEO of Rosendahl Nextrom, considers the development opportunities offered by metal 3D printing to be significant and finds the investments in know-how and product development entirely justified.
 The example presented in this article is by no means their only one, and the work continues.

 How to get going

-Delva’s Chief Technology Officer Markku Lindqvist has faced uncertainty in the field.
+Delva’s Chief Technology Officer, Markku Lindqvist, has faced uncertainty in the field.
 The price of printed metal pieces is feared, and technology is classified as a “thing of the future.”
-Lindqvist wants to make the discussion about printing commonplace/ordinary. “metal 3D printing is an excellent continuation to the range of manufacturing technologies.
+Lindqvist wants to make the discussion about printing more commonplace. “metal 3D printing is an excellent continuation to the range of manufacturing technologies.
 It produces high-quality and durable parts that bring a significant competitive advantage in terms of functionality”, says Lindqvist.
-In the example of Rosendahl Nextrom, it was possible to print a cheaper component than by traditional manufacturing.
+In the example of Rosendahl Nextrom, it was possible to print a cheaper component than conventional manufacturing.
 Lindqvist states that this is not always the case.
 However, when looking at the structure more broadly, the weight savings achieved, for example, by printing, can make it possible to lighten the design of the entire device to such an extent that the overall savings are a positive surprise.